tung/ruggrogue/book/map-population.md

 The `spawn::fill_rooms_with_spawns` function goes through every room and randomly decides to place monsters and items in it, except for the first room where the player starts.
 It calls the `fill_room_with_spawns` helper function (note the singular "room") to do this.

-There is a 1-in-4 chance for one or two items to be spawned in each room.
+There is a 1-in-4 chance for an item to be spawned in each room.
-The `spawn_random_item_at` helper function chooses, creates and places the items themselves.
+The `spawn_random_item_at` helper function chooses, creates and places items.
 The exact item selection is covered in a different chapter, but generally consists of consumable scrolls and potions, with the occasional weapon or armor.

 Each room also has a 1-in-2 chance of spawning between one to three monsters.